kvikmynd639/kvikmynd639/README.md

 ![Star Wars Image](https://assets-global.website-files.com/5f7244960797844e78d7a13a/5f791dc865ebcb58e1dcf781_Full%20Size%20Image%20(2).jpg)

 # Star Wars: The Code Wars

-In the galaxy, far away, there was a Java order.
+🚀 Jedi order fighting against Java order
+🚀 C++ Republic vs C# Republic
+🚀 Return of the Java order - not so happy about it
+...

+## About me
+🚀 Frontend Developer at iPark
+🚀 Flutter App Developer at Verlab Institute

 ## Projects: